-No net encroachment into the flood plain, up to that encompassed by the 100-year event, which will adversely affect conveyance, storage, water quality or adjacent lands will be allowed.
-Any required compensating storage shall be equivalently provided between the seasonal high water level and the 100-year flood level to allow storage function during all lesser flood events.
+No net encroachment into the flood plain, up to that encompassed by the 100-year event, which will adversely affect conveyance, storage, water quality or adjacent lands, will be allowed.
+Any required compensating storage shall be equivalently provided between the lowest level of encroachment and the 100-year flood level or natural ground elevation, whichever is lower, to allow storage function during all lesser flood events.

 History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 4.4.
+Amended.